conda/conda-libmamba-solver/docs/user-guide/libmamba-vs-classic.md

 ## Historical issues related to solver differences (resolved)

-This section documents solver behaviour differences that existed in the past but have since been resolved.
+This section documents solver behavior differences that existed in the past but have since been resolved.
 These are kept for historical reference, and to help users understand the evolution of the `conda-libmamba-solver`.